The 6 Parenting Principles That Will Transform Your Parenting Journey

 As a parent, you are the leader of your family, and that’s not just okay—it’s necessary.
 Your role is to guide, mentor, and create a healthy balance of authority and respect within your household.

-Instead, aim for a family-centered approach, where:
+Instead, I aim to bring the balance back with a family-centered approach, where:

 • Everyone’s voice is heard and respected, but not all wants are accommodated.